htmlprogrammist/EmojiPicker/README.md

 ### Custom height

 Custom height for EmojiPicker.
-The default value of this property is `nil`
+The default value of this property is `nil`.

 ```swift
 configuration.customHeight = 300